knowit/snappysense/aws-iot-backend/DESIGN.md

 topics are routed to AWS Lambda.
 The Lambda functions store the data in DynamoDB databases (see [`DATA-MODEL.md`](DATA-MODEL.md)).

-There exists (or must exist, TBD) a dashboard that allows new devices and locations and other metadata to be defined in the databases, and allow the measurements stored in the databases to be viewed.
+There must eventually exist a dashboard that allows new devices and locations and other metadata to be defined in the databases, and allow the measurements stored in the databases to be viewed.
+In the mean time, there is a command line program that makes database access bearable; see below.

 By way of overview:

-- The database has mostly-static tables DEVICE (for device IDs and capabilities), CLASS (for device classes), LOCATION (for known locations where devices can reside), FACTOR (for the types of things that can be measured), and IDEAL (for computing the target settings for devices that can adjust their environment).
+- The database has mostly-static tables DEVICE (for device IDs and capabilities), CLASS (for device classes), LOCATION (for known locations where devices can reside), and FACTOR (for the types of things that can be measured).

-- The database has dynamic tables HISTORY (for the most recent sensor readings for each device) and AGGREGATE (for aggregated readings).
+- The database has a dynamic tables HISTORY (for the most recent sensor readings for each device) and will in the future have a table for aggregate data.

 The tables are described in detail [`DATA-MODEL.md`](DATA-MODEL.md).

 When a new device is registered it is always added to DEVICE.
 If it belongs to a new device class, then CLASS must be updated.
 If it has a new type of sensor, then FACTOR must be updated.
 If it is going to be placed in a not previously known location, then LOCATION must be updated.
-IDEAL is updated only very rarely, in conjunction with code changes that allow new target setting computations to be performed.

-(It's possible that IDEAL is a half-baked idea, so ignore that for now.)

 When a "startup" message arrives from a device, the device's HISTORY entry is updated to record last contact, and a control message may be generated to (re)configure the device if the device's reported